linrongbin16/gitlinker.nvim/README.md

 1. Bug fix: you can disable/custom default key mappings.
 2. Windows support: you can use it on Windows.
 3. Url mapping engine changed: pattern based rules instead of hard coding.
+4. Refactor:
+   - Use stderr from git command as error message.
+   - Use `uv.spawn` for more performant git command stdout/stderr.
-4. Refactor: use git error message instead of self-defined error, drop off `plenary` library.
+   - Drop off `plenary` library.
-5. Rewrittens: API re-designed, logger added, code base re-structured.
+   - Re-designed API.
+   - Logger.

 ### Lua pattern based rules